atib92/Backend-Engineering/WebSockets/README.md

 connections.
 In the former, new Long Polling HTTP Requests are over a new TCP connection while in the latter the same TCP connection is used.
-Irrespective of that, each Polling Req/Resp is still a complete HTTP Req/Resp msg and thereby containt all the HTTP Headers.
+Irrespective of that, each Polling Req/Resp is still a complete HTTP Req/Resp msg and thereby containts all the HTTP Headers.
 For small Push messages the headers can represent a large overhead.
 Also, the OS allocates resources for any open TCP/IP and HTTP Connections.
 Too many of these open connections can cause graceful degradation in performance.